-By representing the student voice in the re-validation process, you will be playing a part in making sure the academic experience of the student body is continually improving, as well as developing your own employability skills.
+By representing the student voice in the Check-in process, you will be playing a part in making sure the academic experience of the student body is continually improving, as well as developing your own employability skills.

 The role